tommyNg0530/I-Bike/README.md

 - An HC-05 module transmits speed and distance traveled to an Android phone.
 - Users can manually turn the lights on or off by sending commands from the Android phone.

-## Overview
-This system enhances the cycling experience by providing real-time data and control features, ensuring both safety and convenience for the rider.